HL7/pco-ig/input/pagecontent/user_stories.md

 ### Document a PCO Goal

-Dorothy’s health coach uses motivational interviewing techniques to ask open-ended questions that identify Dorothy’s initial personal goal to be more present when interacting with family and friends.
-By asking refining questions to rephrase the person-centered outcome goal as a SMART goal (Specific, Measurable, Achievable, Relevant and Time-bound), Dorothy arrives at a personal goal that focuses on what matters most to her:
+Dorothy’s health coach uses motivational interviewing techniques to ask open-ended questions that identify Dorothy’s initial person-centered outcome goal to be more present when interacting with family and friends.
+By asking refining questions to rephrase the person-centered outcome goal as a SMART goal (Specific, Measurable, Achievable, Relevant and Time-bound), Dorothy arrives at a goal that focuses on what matters most to her:

 **Person-Centered Outcome Goal:** I want to practice being present when interacting with family and friends in an uplifting way at least 3x monthly.